Multiplicative vertex algebras and quantum loop algebras: K unneth property in K-theory

-The idea is to lift the K\"unneth properties of individual strata to all of $\fN^{\nil}(\alpha)$.
-This is done partially by comparison to Borel--Moore homology.
-Unfortunately this argument does not extend to $\fN(\alpha)$ due to the presence of odd Borel--Moore homology of the spaces $U_j$.
+In this appendix, we provide a general strategy (Theorem~\ref{thm:kunneth-inductive}) to prove K\"unneth properties of equivariant K-groups of spaces $X$, assuming that $X$ admits a stratification where the equivariant K-groups of each stratum have K\"unneth-like properties.
+In particular, in Example~\ref{ex:nilpotent-endomorphism-stack-stratification}, we apply this strategy to the moduli stack $\fN^{\nil}(\alpha)$ (Definition~\ref{def:endomorphism-stacks}) of nilpotent endomorphisms.

-\begin{definition} Let $H^G(-)$ denote equivariant Borel--Moore homology with rational coefficients and let $\bh^G \coloneqq H^G(\pt)$ be the base ring.
-Recall that $H^G(X)$ means to take ordinary BM homology of (an algebraic approximation to) the topological realization $X^{\cat{top}}_{G} \coloneqq X \times_G EG$ of the stack $[X/G]$.
-In particular it retains the properties in \S\ref{sec:equivariant-K-theory-properties}, e.g. Thom isomorphism (with a degree shift).
-Let $H^G_{\alg}(X) \subset H^G(X)$ be the subspace spanned by fundamental classes of all algebraic subvarieties, which all sit in even homological degree.
-If this is actually an equality then we say $H^G(X)$ is {\it spanned by algebraic cycles}.
-Let $\hat H^G(-) \coloneqq \prod_{i \ge 0} H^G_i(-)$ denote completion with respect to degree and similarly for $\hat H^G_{\alg}$.
+Throughout, whenever there is a scheme $X$ acted on by an algebraic group $\sG$, we assume $X$ is quasi-projective and $G$ is reductive.

-Everything above also works for equivariant Chow homology $A^G(-)$, and as usual there is a cycle map $\cl\colon A^G(-) \to H^G(-)$.
-For us it will always be an isomorphism.
+Let $H^\sG(-)$ (resp. $A^\sG(-)$) denote $\sG$-equivariant Borel--Moore homology (resp.
+Chow homology) with rational coefficients and let $\bh^\sG \coloneqq H^\sG(\pt)$ be the base ring.
+Recall that this means to take ordinary Borel--Moore or Chow homology of an algebraic approximation to the topological realization $X^{\cat{top}}_{\sG} \coloneqq X \times_\sG E\sG$ of the stack $[X/\sG]$ \cite[\S 2.7]{Edidin1998}.
+In particular, both $H^\sG(-)$ and $A^\sG(-)$ retain the properties in \S\ref{sec:equivariant-K-theory-properties}, e.g. Thom isomorphism (with a degree shift).